sfinnie/helloLSP/readme.md

 $ cd helloLSP
 ```

 There's a fair bit of boilerplate that needs to be in place before we can really get started on the implementing support for `greet`.
 It's a bit fiddly and difficult to get right from first principles.
 However, luckily, we don't need to.
 I used [this example](https://github.com/openlawlibrary/pygls/tree/master/examples/json-vscode-extension) as a template.
+There are [many](https://microsoft.github.io/language-server-protocol/implementors/servers/) [examples](https://github.com/openlawlibrary/pygls/tree/master/examples) [available](https://github.com/microsoft/vscode-python-tools-extension-template) and reading some others too is worthwhile to get a sense of what's involved.

 To build initially and check it's working: